Harold Ensley: The Sportsman's Friend

-"I think that fact that we did it live really made the show what it was," Ensley said in 1997.
+"I think the fact that we did it live really made the show what it was," Ensley said in 1997.
 "We'd show film of me fishing someplace, then we'd have live guests.
 People from everywhere would call us to see if they could be on to show the fish they had caught.
 One time a guy from Hiawatha, Kansas came in with a 72-pound flathead catfish.
 We had it in a horse tank in the back of a pickup, and he drove it right onto the set.
 When he pulled that big catfish out of the tank, water went flying everywhere."

-Every week for twenty-one years, 1,104 live telecasts, with no reruns, Harold and his son Dusty filmed their adventures.
+Every week for 21 years, 1,104 live telecasts, with no reruns, Harold and his son Dusty filmed their adventures.
 They shot over two million feet of film.
 Episodes covered topics from snow and water skiing, waterfowl and upland game bird hunting, hang gliding to horseback riding in the high country.
 And of course, the predominant element of the program remained fishing.
 Extras on his show included his two dogs, Ben, an English Setter, and a pointer named after his red Country Squire, Ford station wagon.

 As the show grew more popular, Ensley branched out and began spanning the globe.
 He traveled internationally to televise shows on four continents and from four oceans.
-By 1973 his show went into national syndication and was shown in seventy markets across the nation for the next twenty-seven years.
-All together, The Sportsman's Friend was on air forty-eight straight years.
-It became the longest running show of its kind.
+By 1973 his show went into national syndication and was shown in seventy markets across the nation for the next 27 years.
+All together, The Sportsman's Friend was on air 48 straight years.
+It became the longest-running show of its kind.